Types of Mobile Testing

 - Any transactions or purchases should happen seamlessly

-Simply sign up for free, choose from the thousands of latest and legacy mobile devices on the cloud, and start testing your mobile apps in real user conditions.
-Access native device features in order to verify app performance and undertake optimizations to provide the best possible user experience.
+Sign up for free, choose from the thousands of latest and legacy mobile devices on the cloud, and start testing your mobile apps in real user conditions.
+Access native device features to verify app performance and undertake optimizations to provide the best possible user experience.

 This type of mobile testing checks how an application responds when faced with an unexpected interruption.
-Depending on the nature of the interruption, the application should pause and then return to its original state, or even react in a particular way.
-Obviously, the kind of interruptions will differ on the basis of the application under test, but some common interruptions that should be considered while testing are:
+Depending on the nature of the interruption, the application should pause and then return to its original state or even react in a particular way.
+The kind of interruptions will differ based on the application under test, but some common interruptions that should be considered while testing are:

-- Incoming or phone call when an application is running
+- Incoming or phone calls when an application is running

-- Incoming message or SMS when an application is running
+- Incoming messages or SMS when an application is running

-- Low battery when an application is running
+- The low battery when an application is running

 - The device is plugged in or out of charging when an application is running

-- Device shutting down when an application is running
+- Device shuts down when an application is running

-- OS upgrade occurring when an application is running
+- OS upgrade occurs when an application is running

 - Loss and restoration of the network while an application is running.

 Interruption testing ensures that an app handles interruptions without failure or anomaly.
-When being used by real users, every app will have to operate along with other device functions.
-This means that every app will have to be optimized to deal with these device functions while running at all times.
+When used by real users, every app will have to operate along with other device functions.
+Every app must be optimized to deal with these device functions while running.

-Among the many types of app testing, this approach is especially useful.
-This variant of mobile app testing is meant to test features that are dependent on the geographical location of an app.
-Since most apps seek to appeal to a global user base, they include localized features for the convenience of users.
-These features can vary from enabling different languages, enabling commerce in local currency to adherence with local laws and regulations.
+Among the many types of app testing, this approach is beneficial.
+This variant of mobile app testing is meant to test features dependent on an app’s geographical location.
+Since most apps seek to appeal to a global user base, they include localized features for users’ convenience.
+These features can vary from enabling different languages and commerce in local currency to adherence to local laws and regulations.

-Therefore, it is imperative to check website loading time on mobile devices, especially the most popular ones.
-However, procuring each individual mobile device, and checking website speed on each, would be highly ineffective in terms of time and effort.
+Therefore, checking website loading time on mobile devices, especially the most popular ones, is imperative.
+However, procuring each mobile device, and checking the website speed on each, would be highly ineffective in terms of time and effort.